 “No!”
 Raven screamed at him.
 “Tell me who you are?”
 But he was gone yet again.
 Tears filled Raven’s eyes as she lay back in bed.
 She closed her eyes knowing it would probably be the last time.
 Knowing that she would never wake again.

 “Come on Rae let’s go play.”
 The young boy said holding out his hand to the little girl.
 “What game should we play today?”

 “I’m Raven stop calling me Rae.
 Let’s play catch.”
 The little girl replied grabbing Nico’s hand.

 “I’m going to call you Rae.”
 The boy responded and he smiled at the girl.
 “Let’s go play then.”
 The girl nodded her head and the two began to play ball.
 They were having so much fun with each other that they didn’t hear the tires squeal as the car approached them.
 The car was heading straight for Raven.
 All of a sudden Raven was on the ground and the car sped off.
 Her friend Nico had saved her, he pushed her away from the car at the last minute.
 Raven’s mother had called that little boy her guardian angel.

 “I remember.”
 Raven said as she opened her eyes filled with tears.
 “Nico, my guardian angel.”

 “I was wondering when you would remember.”
 Raven turned her head to the door to see Nico standing there.
 “You’re too young to die Rae.
 I’ve been watching over you since that day.
 You’ve made many people happy and you’re going to make so many more.
 I’m happy that I got to meet you when I did Rae.
 I’ll be watching over you, live Rae live the life you were meant to live.”
 Nico smiled at Raven as he vanished just as the sunlight hit him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AunalVaunWrite a Review